Raising startup funding in a recession

 At pre-seed and seed stage, we discussed how business angels are likely to react to the current situation.

-Backing startups has always been risky so you might argue that High Net Worths (“Business angels” to you and me) have a greater appetite for risk than most.
+Backing start-ups has always been risky so you might argue that High Net Worths (“Business angels” to you and me) have a greater appetite for risk than most.
 Where there is risk, the theory says you should spread risk over different types of investment.
-Many business angels have investments in stock markets and – when markets are buoyant – they use the dividends from these investments to back startups and, if the startup is eligible for SEIS/EIS, they can off-set their tax liability.
+Many business angels have investments in stock markets and – when markets are buoyant – they use the dividends from these investments to back start-ups and, if the start-up is eligible for SEIS/EIS, they can off-set their tax liability.

 Right now, angels with investments in stock markets will be looking at 30-50% decline in their portfolios – and this will impact on their ability to back startups.

-Tips for raising in a recession
+Tips for Funding in a Recession

 What did the experts recommend regarding raising in a recession?